madflow/kommit/README.md

 #### `--yolo` or `-y`

 This option automatically stages all changes, commits with the generated message, and pushes to the remote repository without any confirmation prompts.
 It's a "fire-and-forget" mode for when you trust the process completely.

+#### `--pr`

+This option creates a pull request after committing changes.
+The behavior depends on your current branch:

+- **On the main branch**: When you're on the origin's main branch (automatically detected), the --pr flag has no effect and does nothing
+- **On a feature branch**: Creates a pull request against the origin main branch using both local and remote changes for AI generation

+The AI analyzes both:
+- **Local changes**: Your currently staged changes (what will be committed)
+- **Remote changes**: All changes in your branch since it diverged from the origin main branch

+This option requires:
+- A GitHub repository
+- GitHub CLI (`gh`) installed and authenticated
+- Remote tracking set up (`git remote set-head origin -a` if needed)

+When used with `--yolo`, it will automatically commit, push, and create a pull request in one command.
+The AI-generated pull request title and description follow configurable rules and can be customized in your configuration file.

 ### Configuration